 I’m shorter than average and slight of build, even for cyclist, but he was several inches shorter yet, and much thinner.
 There seemed scant frame to support the long-sleeve shirt and trousers he wore, both of a threadbare khaki scrubbed blond by years of wear and laundering.

-Sparse hair and whiskers a stark white against the dark, lined mahogany of his skin.
+Sparse hair and whiskers a stark white against the etched mahogany of his skin.
 Hands knotted with age, but grip still firm and sure.
 And, oh, his eyes!
-They looked into mine and, in an instant that resonates still, imparted wisdom, whimsy, concern, compassion.
+They looked into mine and, in an instant that resonates still, imparted wisdom, whimsy, concern, and compassion.

 I asked if I could take his photo (I had in mind sketching a portrait later), but he scoffed as if to say, “Now, why would you do that?”
 We shook hands, again, and bid each other godspeed, and as he drove on, I had my first view of his pickup’s rear window bearing a small, tattered sticker that declared its owner a WWII veteran.

 And with that realization, I tried and failed to stifle a reflexive sob.
 But of course my new Trace hero was a veteran.
 Who, but a survivor of the terrors of war – horrors from which such veterans’ sacrifices spared countless others, including me – was more likely to come to the aid of a sheltered, newbie cyclist just beginning, so late in life, to explore his meager limits.